Designed by doctors, shaped by you

 Ozempic Tiredness From Other Side Effects

 It’s also possible that other, more common Ozempic side effects are contributing indirectly to your tiredness.
-For example, a couple of the most common side effects of Ozempic are vomiting and diarrhea.
+For example, gastrointestinal side effects — like vomiting, diarrhea, and constipation — can be common during the first few days of taking the medication or while your body adjusts to a dosage increase.

-When they happen frequently, not only are vomiting and diarrhea hard on your body, but they can lead to dehydration.
+These side effects can be hard on your body and lead to things like dehydration.
 One symptom of dehydration is fatigue.

 Semaglutide Tiredness Due to Other Underlying Conditions